owenlin2003/groksdr/README.md

 # Grok SDR Demo

-> **Built in 4 hours to demonstrate Grok's power for sales teams** 🚀

 A production-ready Sales Development Representative system powered by Grok AI.
-This application showcases intelligent lead qualification, personalized outreach generation, and automated pipeline management—all designed to make your sales team more effective, not more technical.

-## 🎯 What This Does

-Imagine you're a sales rep juggling dozens of leads.
-You need to know: *Which ones are worth your time?
-What should I say to them?
-Where are they in my pipeline?*

-Grok SDR answers all of that.
-It's like having an AI assistant that never sleeps, evaluates every lead with the same criteria you would (if you had time), and writes personalized messages that actually sound human.

-**Built for sales reps, not engineers.** Every screen is designed so you can focus on selling, not figuring out how to use software.

-## ✨ Key Features

-### 🤖 Grok API Integration
-- **Core intelligence layer** using Grok's API for all AI-powered features
-- **Optimized prompt engineering** specifically tuned for sales use cases
-- **Multiple model support**: Compare grok-3, grok-4-fast-reasoning, and grok-4-fast-non-reasoning
-- **Comprehensive error handling** so you never lose work when something goes wrong
-- **Response validation** ensures Grok's answers are always in the right format

-### 📊 Model Evaluation Framework
-- **Systematic comparison** of Grok model variants to find what works best for your leads
-- **Evaluation dataset** with diverse lead scenarios (enterprise, startup, mid-market, edge cases)
-- **Real-time metrics**: Accuracy, response speed, reliability (consistency), and lead quality scores
-- **Performance dashboard** that shows you which model to use—no guessing
-- **Fast evaluation**: Complete in under 15 seconds for quick demos
-- **Recommendations** based on actual performance data, not opinions

-**Why this matters:** Not all AI models are created equal.
-This framework helps you pick the right Grok model for your specific sales process.

-### 🎯 Lead Qualification & Management

-**AI-Powered Scoring**
-- Grok evaluates each lead and gives you a score from 0-100
-- Scores are based on: Company Size, Industry Match, Budget Signals, and Decision Maker Title
-- **Customizable weights**: Want to prioritize budget over company size?
-Adjust the sliders (1-5 scale) and re-score instantly
-- **Score breakdown** shows exactly why a lead scored what it did
-- **Re-scoring**: Change your criteria?
-Re-score all leads with one click

-**Pipeline Management**
-- **Visual Kanban board** showing all your leads across stages
-- **Automated progression**: Leads automatically move through stages based on scores and activities
-- **Collapsible stages**: Keep "Closed" collapsed so you focus on active deals
-- **Activity timeline**: See everything that's happened with a lead—qualifications, messages, stage changes

-**Smart Features for Sales Reps**
-- **Last activity timestamp**: See when you last touched a lead ("Qualified 2 hours ago")
-- **Score trends**: Know if a lead is heating up (↑ +15) or cooling down (↓ -8)
-- **Next action hints**: Get suggestions like "Schedule demo call" or "⚠️ No activity in 7 days - follow up"
-- **CSV export**: Export all your leads with one click for use in other tools

-### 💬 Personalized Messaging

-**Context-Aware Outreach**
-- Grok generates personalized subject lines and email bodies based on:
-  - Lead's company size and industry
-  - Their role and decision-making authority
-  - Previous interactions (if any)
-  - Your notes and metadata
-- **Follow-up suggestions**: Get actionable next steps for each message
-- **Tone matching**: Professional for enterprise, casual for startups
-- **Activity logging**: Every message is tracked so you know what you've sent

-**Why this works:** Generic emails get deleted.
+Built to demonstrate how AI can enhance sales prospecting workflows through intelligent lead qualification, personalized outreach generation, and automated pipeline management.

+## What This Does

+Sales teams deal with dozens of leads daily.
+The challenge is knowing which ones deserve attention, what to say to them, and where they are in the sales process.
+This system addresses those questions by using Grok AI to evaluate leads consistently, generate personalized messages, and track progress through a visual pipeline.

+The interface is designed for sales professionals, not developers.
+Every screen prioritizes clarity and actionability over technical complexity.

+## Key Features

+### Grok API Integration

+The system uses Grok's API as its core intelligence layer.
+All AI-powered features rely on Grok for processing, with optimized prompts specifically tuned for sales use cases.
+The implementation supports multiple Grok model variants (grok-3, grok-4-fast-reasoning, grok-4-fast-non-reasoning) so you can compare performance and choose what works best.

+Error handling is built in at every level.
+API failures are caught, logged, and presented with clear messages.
+Response validation ensures Grok's output matches expected formats before it reaches the UI.

+### Model Evaluation Framework

+Not all AI models perform the same way.
+This framework lets you systematically compare Grok variants to see which one works best for your specific sales process.

+The evaluation system includes a diverse dataset with various lead scenarios—enterprise clients, startups, mid-market companies, and edge cases.
+It measures accuracy, response speed, reliability (consistency across runs), and lead quality scores.
+Results appear in a dashboard that shows which model to use, with recommendations based on actual performance data rather than assumptions.

+Evaluations complete in under 15 seconds for quick demos, using a focused dataset of high-value and low-fit leads.

+### Lead Qualification and Management

+AI-Powered Scoring

+Each lead receives a score from 0-100 based on four factors: Company Size, Industry Match, Budget Signals, and Decision Maker Title.
+The scoring weights are customizable.
+If budget matters more than company size for your process, adjust the sliders on a 1-5 scale and re-score instantly.

+Every qualification includes a detailed breakdown showing why a lead scored what it did.
+This transparency helps sales reps understand the reasoning and build trust in the system.

+Pipeline Management

+The pipeline view shows all leads organized by stage in a Kanban-style board.
+Leads automatically progress through stages based on scores and activities—for example, sending a message moves a lead from "New" to "Contacted."
+The Closed stage is collapsed by default to keep focus on active deals.

+Every action is logged in an activity timeline.
+You can see when a lead was qualified, what messages were sent, when stages changed, and any notes added.
+This creates a complete audit trail.

+Smart Features

+The leads list shows last activity timestamps ("Qualified 2 hours ago"), score trends (up arrows for increases, down for decreases), and next action hints ("Schedule demo call" or warnings about inactive leads).
+These features help sales reps prioritize their time.

+CSV export is available with one click, pulling all lead data into a format that works with other sales tools.

+### Personalized Messaging

+Generic emails get deleted.
 Personalized ones get responses.
-Grok reads between the lines of your lead data to write messages that actually resonate.
+The messaging system uses Grok to generate subject lines and email bodies based on lead data—company size, industry, role, previous interactions, and your notes.

+Each message includes follow-up suggestions and matches tone to context (professional for enterprise, casual for startups).
+All messages are automatically logged in the activity timeline so you know what you've sent and when.

-### 🔍 Data Management
+### Data Management

-**Comprehensive Search**
-- **Real-time search** as you type (no need to click a button)
-- Search across: Names, emails, companies, notes, and activity history
-- **Stage filtering**: See only leads in "Qualified" or "Meeting Scheduled"
-- **Smart sorting**: By score, name, company, or date

-**Database & Storage**
-- SQLite database with Prisma ORM for reliable data storage
-- **Full CRUD operations**: Create, read, update, delete leads with validation
-- **Activity history**: Complete audit trail of every action
-- **Indexed queries** for fast performance even with hundreds of leads
+Search works in real time as you type, with no button clicking required.
+It searches across names, emails, companies, notes, and activity history.
+Stage filtering lets you narrow to specific pipeline stages, and sorting options include score, name, company, and date.

+The system uses SQLite with Prisma ORM for data storage.
+All CRUD operations include validation, and database queries are indexed for performance.
+The activity history provides a complete audit trail of every action taken.

-### 🎨 User Interface
+### User Interface

-**Designed for Sales Teams**
-- **Minimalist design**: No clutter, just what you need
-- **Intuitive navigation**: Leads, Pipeline, Evaluation—three main sections, easy to understand
-- **Responsive**: Works on desktop, tablet, or laptop
-- **Fast loading**: Optimized for quick interactions
-- **Error handling**: Clear messages when something goes wrong, not technical jargon

-**Key Pages:**
+The interface follows a minimalist design philosophy.
+Navigation is straightforward: Leads, Pipeline, and Evaluation are the three main sections.
+The design is responsive and optimized for quick interactions.

+Error messages are written in plain language, not technical jargon.
+When something goes wrong, you'll see what happened and what to do about it.

+Key Pages

-- **Leads Page**: List view with search, filtering, sorting, and CSV export
+- Leads Page: List view with search, filtering, sorting, and CSV export
-- **Lead Detail**: Full lead information, qualification, messaging, stage changes, and activity timeline
+- Lead Detail: Full lead information, qualification controls, message generation, stage management, and activity timeline
-- **Pipeline**: Visual Kanban board showing leads across stages
+- Pipeline: Visual Kanban board showing leads across stages
-- **Evaluation**: Model comparison dashboard with performance metrics
+- Evaluation: Model comparison dashboard with performance metrics

-## 🏗️ Technical Architecture
+## Technical Architecture

 ### Stack

-- **Frontend**: Next.js 16 (App Router), React 19, TypeScript, Tailwind CSS
+- Frontend: Next.js 16 (App Router), React 19, TypeScript, Tailwind CSS
-- **Backend**: Next.js API Routes with Prisma ORM
+- Backend: Next.js API Routes with Prisma ORM
-- **Database**: SQLite (perfect for demos and small teams)
+- Database: SQLite
-- **AI**: Grok API (xAI) with support for multiple model variants
+- AI: Grok API (xAI) with support for multiple model variants
-- **Testing**: Vitest for unit tests
+- Testing: Vitest for unit tests
-- **Deployment**: Docker & Docker Compose for easy setup
+- Deployment: Docker and Docker Compose

 ### Project Structure

 ```
 grok-sdr-demo/
 ├── app/                    # Next.js app directory